reznprz/react-native-shop/README.md

 icon would be similar to - https://expo.dev/go

 ### After starting the app `npx expo start -c` would would see qr code scan that from your mobile camera and it would direct to the expo go app in your phone and run the react-native application.
 Your phone and laptop should be on same network.

+note: got error:  ERROR  Uncaught error: [Error: Exception in HostFunction: TypeError: expected dynamic type 'boolean', but had type 'string'] and ran

+npx expo install --check

+which fixed the error.

+and also added follow this,

+Cannot automatically write to dynamic config at: app.config.ts Add the following to your Expo config

+{
+  "plugins": [
+    "expo-asset"
+  ]
+}